6 on 6 Team Handball Rules

 1. The game is played within the boundary lines of the basketball court.

 2. The most significant line on the court is the outer three point line (the red line).
 Only the goalie is allowed inside the goal crease.
-The only exception when another player is allowed in the goal area is when they take off from outside the goal area, and shoot the ball toward the goal before landing.
+The only exception when another player is allowed in the goal area is when they take off from outside the goal area, and shoots or passes the ball before landing.
 To avoid interference with other players, the player must then exit the goal area as soon as possible.

 Starting The Game